What is a Pareto Chart?

 Copy down the formula for the rest of the values.
 The last value should be equal to 1 - representing 100%.
 Format the cumulative total values as percentages and give the new column a name for a better view.

-Now, we can create the chart.
+Now, we can create the Pareto diagram.
 Begin by selecting your data.
 Unlike Excel 2013, Excel 2010 and previous versions don't have a definition for a combo chart (but they are supported).
 Since these versions don’t have the Combo Chart feature, you need to create a bar or line chart first.
 The next steps will be selecting one of the series and turning it into the other type, and selecting the Secondary Axis option.

 Go to INSERT > Charts > Combo > Clustered Column – Line path to create a combo chart.
 Excel automatically sets the first selection as columns, and the second as line.